JamesZhang2/Arithmetic-Coding/README.md

 - https://michaeldipperstein.github.io/arithmetic.html
 - I asked ChatGPT a few high-level conceptual questions and to look up documentation, but didn't use it to generate large chunks of code.
 - I used Alice's Adventures in Wonderland as a sample text.
 This is found in The Project Gutenberg: https://www.gutenberg.org/ebooks/11.
 I replaced non-ASCII characters with ASCII characters.
+- The 10,000 English words for benchmarking are from https://www.mit.edu/~ecprice/wordlist.10000.